You are here:

 Creating Natural Color Changes

-While changing the color in Photoshop is a fantastic tool, it’s important to ensure that your color changes appear natural.
-Simply altering the hue might make an object look too artificial or out of place.
-To make the new color blend seamlessly with the rest of the image, pay attention to the lighting and shadows on the object.
+Changing color in Photoshop is a fantastic tool, but it’s important to keep the colors looking natural.
+Simply adjusting the hue can make an object look artificial or out of place.
+To make the new color fit well, pay attention to the object’s lighting and shadows so it blends smoothly with the rest of the image.

 If you’ve changed the color of a product or an item with texture, consider adding shadows or highlights that match the new color.
 You can use the Dodge Tool to lighten areas or the Burn Tool to darken them.
 These tools allow you to add realistic light and shadow effects to your object, enhancing the overall look of the image.